uqlibrary/technology-training/Python/seaborn_intro/seaborn_intro.md

 - `sns.displot( ...` for distributions like histograms.
 - `sns.catplot( ...` for categorical plots, like bar graphs and boxplots.

 Axes level plots interact with the *axes*, which is in essence the space allocated on the canvas for the actual plot.
 There are many axes level functions, such as `sns.lineplot( ...`, `sns.boxplot( ...`,  `sns.scatterplot( ...`.
 We won't make use of these, but we will examine them near the end.
-The diagram below summarises how the figure and axes level plots connect.
+The diagram below summarises how the figure and axes level plots connect - note that all axes level plots can be produced with one of the three figure level plots.

 ![image](https://user-images.githubusercontent.com/118239146/208792174-ff4ec064-ad30-47ff-99b4-45afd4bd7c63.png)